kazuwjn/syncnerf-nerfstudio/README.md

-# Temporal Interpolation is All You Need for Dynamic Neural Radiance Fields
+# Sync-NeRF integration for nerfstudio

 ## Installation